0xNineteen/blog.md/contents/sol-blocks/index.md

-# Building Blocks in Solana
+# Building Blocks in the Solana-Labs Validator

 this post will explain how blocks are built in the solana-labs client using the diagram below as a reference: